Skip to Calculator

 Common Rough-In Mistakes

-**Incorrect drain locations.** Fixture drain stub-outs must be precisely located to match the fixtures being installed.
+Incorrect drain locations.
+Fixture drain stub-outs must be precisely located to match the fixtures being installed.
 A toilet rough-in, for example, must center exactly 12 inches from the finished wall (the "rough-in distance").
-If it's 11 or 13 inches, you either need a special toilet or the drain has to be moved — expensive.
+If it's 11 or 13 inches, you either need a special toilet or the drain has to be moved, which is expensive.

 Inadequate venting.
 Every drain needs venting to prevent siphoning (the sucking sound that also empties your P-traps, allowing sewer gas into the home).
 An improperly vented bathroom is a code violation and a health issue.
 This is one reason a licensed plumber is required for this work.